 With the payment back of the bonds all community investors are now members with around 200 people across the country as community members.

 Orchard continues to work with our three key partners who are Bright Renewables, PSH and Triodos Bank.
-Neville Registrars continue as our share and bond registrars.
+Neville Registrars continue as our share registrar.

 Achievements in 2021-22

-Orchard now has in place a long term financing in place. £1.5m of bonds have been paid back with new financing from £1,051,400 raised in shares and the balance from a new long term loan for £650,000 from Triodos Bank.
+Orchard now has long term financing in place.
+Over £1.6m of bonds have been paid back with new financing from £1,051,400 raised in shares and the balance from a new long term loan for £650,000 from Triodos Bank.
+No bonds remain outstanding.

-Orchard is registered with the Financial Conduct Authority (FCA).
-The FCA raised a concern about the minimum interest rate needed to attract and retain share capital.
-The Directors were entirely comfortable with the arrangements that had been put in place and the FCA have now accepted the position of the Directors.
+Orchard is registered by the Financial Conduct Authority (FCA).
+The FCA raised some concerns in 20121, including about the Society’s proposed approach to payment of share interest.
+The Directors responded explaining why they were entirely comfortable with the arrangements that had been put in place and the FCA has now decided not to proceed with its concerns.

 The 2021-22 year was the first full year of operation of the COOK Classic Kitchen roof top array and this has operated satisfactorily.